bbc/psammead/packages/utilities/psammead-styles/README.md

 ## Contributing

-Psammead is completely open source and we are grateful for any contributes whether they be new components, bug fixes or improvements.
+Psammead is completely open source.
+We are grateful for any contributions, whether they be new components, bug fixes or general improvements.

 ### [Code of Conduct](https://github.com/BBC-News/psammead/blob/latest/CODE_OF_CONDUCT.md)